toshikurauchi/toshikurauchi/README.md

 ### CameraMouseSuite [cross-platform version] <img src="./img/cameramouse.png" align="right" width="150">

 Qt implementation of Camera Mouse Suite, a mouse-replacement interface that allows users to control the mouse pointer using body movements (e.g. head) captured by a webcam.
+As the user moves their head (or other body part being tracked by the camera), the mouse pointer replicates their movement.
+Clicks are performed with dwell time (keeping the mouse pointer still for a certain amount of time).

 - **Built with:** ![C++](https://img.shields.io/badge/C++-00599C?logo=cplusplus) ![Qt](https://img.shields.io/badge/Qt-41CD52?logo=qt&logoColor=white) ![OpenCV](https://img.shields.io/badge/OpenCV-5C3EE8?logo=opencv&logoColor=white)
 - **Repo:** https://github.com/toshikurauchi/CameraMouseSuite-cross-platform